ansible/ansible/docs/docsite/rst/scenario_guides/ovirt_scenarios/scenario_remove_vm.rst

         "changed": true
     }

-- State is changed to ``True`` which notifies that the virtual machine is removed from the RHV inventory.
+- State is changed to ``True`` which notifies that the virtual machine is removed from the oVirt inventory.
 This can take some time depending upon your environment and network connectivity.

 Troubleshooting